 The UE students are learning applied music theory as they review and learn new songs for the Recorder.
 To prepare for a life-long music experience and for middle school band or orchestra, the students learn to play in an ensemble, conduct, identify the time signature and key, and read music with multiple staffs, various dynamics, and notation.
 The students are learning breath control and fingering in both a classical style and in an informal social "Irish Session" by ear with special ornamentation.
 Music is extended into instrument club-time for playing ukulele, guitar, violin, piano, and tin whistle together.
 They share their musical talents in the winter assembly in December, with the Senior Citizen home, and the annual spring Choral and Recorder Concert.

 The UE Drama program is a unique approach to introducing Shakespeare to young people in an interactive way.
 Students explore acting through drama games, group monolog, and then are immersed in the world of Shakespeare as they rehearse and perform a 20 minute cut version of a play using the actual lines from the original play.
 The entire experience is very "organic" so the students really "own" the play by the time they perform, and gain a comfort level with this important literature, the sophisticated story lines, and vocabulary which stays with them throughout their lives.
 The comedies are the focus of the program so students can connect with the light-heartedness of Shakespeare, while learning valuable skills and abilities to become better speakers, writers, readers and actors.
 Five plays are rotated in this repertoire with all the UE students participating.
-The students will be performing the "The Comedy of Errors" this year during the Annual MSM Drama and Arts Program in May.
+The students virtually performed the "The Comedy of Errors" last year during the Annual MSM Drama and Arts Program in May.